 Committees and Groups

 Club members shall be encouraged to volunteer as members of standing committees and appointed groups to support all areas of club operations.
-Club operations areas shall be: Service, Membership, Club Administration, Public Relations, and Philanthropy.
+Club operations areas shall be Service, Membership, Club Administration, Public Relations, and Philanthropy.
 Each appointed committee or group within each operations area shall conduct such business as is delegated to it by the President or the Board of Directors.
 Annual duties of standing committees shall include preparation of budget proposals for Board approval prior to any expenditures and an end-of-year activity report to the Board.
 The Board may select to assign similar budgeting and/or reporting duties to other appointed groups.

 The President shall appoint standing committees and any other groups that may be deemed necessary for club operations.
 The membership of all standing committees and appointed groups are subject to annual Board approval.
+Junior Active and other non-voting members and non-members may participate in standing and other committees at the discretion of the committee chair but shall not be entitled to vote.

-Prior to July 1 of each fiscal year, the President-Elect shall appoint a Director of Membership/Outreach and Classification, a Director for Local Community Service and a Director for World Community Service to serve in his/her year as President.
-Prior to July 1 of each fiscal year, the President-Elect shall also appoint a chair for each standing committee.
+The Director for Membership and Classification, Director for Local Community Service, Director for World Community Service shall serve as chair of the Local Community Service Committee, the World Community Service and the Membership and Classification Committee, respectively.
+Prior to July 1 of each fiscal year, the President-Elect shall also appoint a chair for each other standing committee.

 The President shall be an ex-officio member of all committees and, as such, shall have all the privileges of membership thereon.